CodeRed77/GettingandCleaningData/CodeBook.md

 ###Objective

 The objective of the project was to form a tidy data set from the data sourced above.
-This including merging train and test data sets as well as summarizing the data.
+This included merging train and test data sets as well as summarizing the data.

 Overview of steps:
   1. Merges the training and the test sets to create one data set.